Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 - In South Carolina's eight games this year, it has three wins against the spread.

-- This year, the Gamecocks have one against the spread win in two games as an underdog of 18 points or more.
+- This year, the Gamecocks won ATS in their only game as an underdog of 20.5 points or more.

 - South Carolina's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- South Carolina is 1-2 against the spread and 3-1 overall when the team picks up more than 337.8 yards.
+- South Carolina is 1-2 against the spread and 3-1 overall when the team picks up over 337.8 yards.

-- The Gamecocks have turned the ball over 17 times this season, eight more turnovers than the Gators have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.